Representing Car Accident Victims Nationwide

 Legal Options for Victims of Car Accidents

-For individuals involved in a car accident in Pennsylvania, legal options depend on the level of injuries sustained in the crash.
-Pennsylvania is a no-fault state, meaning that car accidents that occur without serious injury are settled by the driver’s insurance company, regardless of who was responsible for the crash.
-Drivers injured in a car accident in Pennsylvania will collect compensation for medical expenses, lost income, and damages from their own insurance company.
+For individuals involved in a car accident in Pennsylvania or New Jersey, legal options depend on the level of injuries sustained in the crash.
+Pennsylvania and New Jersey are no-fault states, meaning that car accidents that occur without serious injury are settled by the driver’s insurance company, regardless of who was responsible for the crash.
+Drivers injured in a car accident in New Jersey or Pennsylvania will collect compensation for medical expenses, lost income, and damages from their own insurance company.
 Victims who have sustained only minor injuries are barred from filing a personal injury claim against the other driver.

 When serious injuries result from a car accident, the victim can sue the driver responsible in a negligence lawsuit.
 The injured victim must prove that the driver at fault for the collision acted negligently and that their injuries were a direct result of the driver’s careless or reckless behavior.
-Victims and their families are strongly advised to consult a qualified car accident lawyer with experience handling car accident claims in Pennsylvania.
+Victims and their families are strongly advised to consult a qualified car accident lawyer with experience handling car accident claims in Pennsylvania and New Jersey.

 New Jersey Car Accident Lawyers at Williams Cedar Help Injured Victims Claim Compensation